 Managing Depression Among Residents

-Measures the percentage of long-term stay patients who are demonstrating symptoms of depression.
-Some experts believe that this is a measure of quality of life.
+This metric is a measure of the percentage of long-term care patients exhibiting signs of depression.
+Many believe this is a reliable measure of patient quality of life.

 Appropriate Vaccine Usage